FreshOats/FreshOats/README.md

 ## About Me
+- Currently working on data analytics with SQL, Python, Tableau, and Power BI

-- Currently working on machine learning and neural network applications in data science
+- Experience working with machine learning and neural network applications in data science
-- Strengths in R and Python programming, and SQL queries for data analytics and visualization
+- Strengths in Python and R programming, and SQL using Postgres and SQL Server for data analytics and visualization
 - Refining skills in HTML/CSS for analytical web applications
-- Enjoy statistics and documentation; no one knows why
+- Enjoy statistics and documentation; no one knows why.

 [Click here to open portfolio](https://htmlpreview.github.io/?https://github.com/FreshOats/Portfolio/blob/master/index.html)